Steve Duggan

-Steve Duggan (born 10 April 1958) is an English former professional snooker player.
+Steve Duggan (born 10 April 1958) is an English former professional snooker player, who competed on the professional snooker circuit from 1983 to 1996.
+He reached the quarter-finals of the 1985 Matchroom Trophy.

-Career
+Biography

 Steve Duggan was born on 10 April 1958, in Thurnscoe, England.
 In 1982 he won the Pontins Autumn Open tournament.
-He was accepted as a professional snooker player by the World Professional Billiards and Snooker Association in 1983, he finished his first season ranked 54, and fell to 70th after a further year.
+He was accepted as a professional snooker player by the World Professional Billiards and Snooker Association in 1983, and finished his first season ranked 54, falling to 70th after a further year.

 In the 1985 Matchroom Trophy, Duggan defeated veteran Fred Davis, Ray Reardon, Ian Black and Willie Thorne 5–4 before losing in the quarter-finals, 2–5 to Cliff Thorburn.
 This marked the best run of Duggan's career up to, and after, that point, and helped improve his world ranking for the 1986–87 season to 35th.

-Further success followed; Duggan played Rex Williams in the last 32 of the 1986 International Open, losing 4–5, and Jimmy White in the last 16 at the 1987 Classic, where White defeated him 5–2.
-At the British Open that year, he lost 2–5 to Thorne in the last 32, but a 3–10 loss to Tony Chappel in qualifying ended his World Championship hopes.
+Duggan played Rex Williams in the last 32 of the 1986 International Open, losing 4–5, and Jimmy White in the last 16 at the 1987 Classic, where White defeated him 2–5.
+At the British Open that year, he lost 2–5 to Thorne in the last 32, and he was eliminated 3–10 by Tony Chappel in the qualifying competition for the 1987 World Snooker Championship.

 The following year, Duggan progressed further in the World Championship, but was defeated 5–10 by John Virgo in the last 48.
 In April 1988 Duggan made a 148 in a practice frame against Mark Rowing in Doncaster.